namespace-ee/react-calendar-timeline/README.md

 ### clickTolerance

 How many pixels we can drag the background for it to be counted as a click on the background.
-Defualt: `3`
+Default: `3`

 ### canMove

 Can items be dragged around?
 Can be overridden in the `items` array.
 Defaults to `true`

+Note: for this to work, the item(s) need to be present within the `selected` prop.

 ### canChangeGroup